 A Recurring Ministry Problem

-Ray Evans says one of the great dangers in church leadership is the temptation to work harder and longer because we think that’s the only way to make a difference.
-In this review of a book from the world of business, he says that’s rarely the case.
+One of the great dangers in church leadership is the temptation to work harder and longer because we think that’s the only way to make a difference.
+But according to this book from the world of business, that’s rarely the case.

 I want to discuss a book with a title that might put you off.
 It is called, Great at Work.
 The subtitle might make things even worse: ‘How top performers do less, work better and achieve more’.1 But don't let that stop you.